Redis Vector Storage Adapter

 Note

-(March, 2025): The RedisVectorStorageAdapter is a new and experimental feature introduced as a “beta” feature.
-Its functionality is subject to change in future releases.
+(December, 2025): The RedisVectorStorageAdapter is new and experimental functionality introduced as a “beta” feature.
+Its functionality might not yet be fully stable and is subject to change in future releases.

 For example, consider the following words: